 In certain situations (as described elsewhere in this document), you may obtain health care services outside of the Vermont service area.
-The claims for these services may be processed through the BlueCard[®] Program1.
+The claims for these services may be processed through the BlueCard® Program.

 Typically, when accessing care outside of the service area, you will obtain care from health care Providers that have a contractual agreement with the local Blue Cross and/or Blue Shield Licensee in that other geographic area ("Host Blue").
+These Providers are called "BlueCard Providers."
+You do not need Prior Approval to see an out-of-state BlueCard Provider, unless the service requires Prior Approval under your Plan.
 In some instances, you may obtain care from health care Providers that have contracts with Blue Cross and Blue Shield plans (e.g., Participating or Preferred Providers).